observeinc/terraform-observe-google-cloud-monitoring/sources/pubsub/README.md

-Before setting up this [poller](https://docs.observeinc.com/en/latest/content/common-topics/ObserveGlossary.html) you must follow the set up instructions to collect your GCP project data using Terraform or manual setup.
+Before setting up this [poller](https://docs.observeinc.com/en/latest/content/common-topics/ObserveGlossary.html) you typically should follow the [GCP App installation prerequisites](https://docs.observeinc.com/en/latest/content/integrations/gcp/gcp.html#installation) to collect your GCP data.

-See the [GCP App installation](https://docs.observeinc.com/en/latest/content/integrations/gcp/gcp.html#installation) instructions under Observe integrations in the Observe Documentation.
+This poller can also be used to ingest custom data from any pull-based Pub/Sub topic.
+It is a useful, lower-cost way to get large amounts of data from GCP into Observe.

 The GCP Pub/Sub poller periodically fetches messages from a pull-based Pub/Sub subscription.

-In a standard configuration the Pub/Sub topic will be the destination for log sinks created within GCP.
-All logs not excluded by filters on the log sink will be fetched by Observe pollers.

-You will need the name of the created Pub/Sub subscription and a service account private key in Json format to set up this poller.
+You will need the name of the Pub/Sub subscription and a service account private key in Json format to set up this poller.
+The service account should have permission to read messages from the subscription.